-It is sold in the United States, Canada and the Philippines.
+It is sold in the United States, Canada and other countries.
 Its bright orange colouring is aided by the addition of annatto.

 It is now the standard cheese used on a Philadelphia Cheese Steak sandwich.